 - Employers in Minnesota may make voluntary contributions, by April 30 in any given year, to lower their UI tax rates.
 See Voluntary Contributions.

-- Joint or combined accounts are permitted if an employer acquires all or part of a predecessor employer and shares 25 percent or more common ownership with the predecessor.
+- Joint or combined accounts are permitted if an employer acquires all or part of a predecessor employer and shares 25% or more common ownership with the predecessor.
 See Joint or Combined Accounts.

 - Employers that pay UI tax must submit a quarterly wage detail report electronically to the Minnesota Department of Employment Development (DEED).
 Employers with an active employer account must submit a zero-wage report even when no covered wages were paid in a quarter.
 There are penalties for late, incomplete or incorrect reports.
 See Quarterly Reporting Requirements.

-- Special UI provisions apply to government, nonprofit and tribal employers.
-These employers are assigned reimbursing accounts, unless they elect to pay UI taxes.
+- Government, nonprofit and tribal employers are assigned reimbursing accounts unless they elect to pay UI taxes.
 Certain religious employers are not required to participate in the UI system.
 See Government, Nonprofit and Tribal Employers.

 - An employer's UI account will not be relieved of benefit charges for an overpayment made due to the employer's failure to timely or adequately respond to a request for information about the claim.
 See Benefit Overpayments.